redbear/Duo/docs/firmware_deployment_guide.md

 To upload your sketch, simply click on the ![image](images/Upload_icon.png) icon.

-#### Update System Firmware
+#### Update System Firmware (since board package v0.2.5)

 ##### 1. via Native USB Port

-If you connect your Duo directly to the computer, you can update the Duo's system firmware, which includes system part 1, system part 2 and a factory reset application, by using the "**Duo FW Uploader**" programmer.
+If you connect your Duo directly to the computer, you can update the Duo's system firmware, which includes system part 1 and system part 2, by using the "**Duo FW Uploader**" programmer.
+The factory reset application will also be updated.

 - Connect your Duo to computer and put it in DFU mode: